CARTOONS

 How the cartoon looked on the cover of the journal.

-The next one was based on what I saw at an end-of-semester design exhibition student party held on the roof of the Design Faculty building which housed a semi-abstract modernist sculpture that resembled a large scale bottle opener.
-I watched as this girl wandered up to it with a bottle of beer and proceeded, after a struggle of sorts, to open it, as if it was a functional bottle opener despite the marked difference in scale between it and her bottle.
-It worked as she found a chink on the side that did fit her bottle although it was a bit awkward to execute.
-Then I heard this comment from one of the two onlooking students: “Form follows function.”
-Yes, I really did and designed another cartoon from it!
+Form follows function was based on an incident at an end-of-semester design student party.
+This was held on the roof of the Design Faculty building.
+There was a semi-abstract modernist sculpture that resembled a large scale bottle opener mounted on the roof.
+I saw a less than sober female student tentatively approach it with a capped bottle of beer.
+After a short struggle she managed to open it despite the marked difference in scale between it and the bottle.
+It is quite amazing what Industrial Design students can do.
+Then I heard this comment from one of the two onlooking Industrial Design students: “Form follows function.”
+Yes, I really did hear that comment and observe that action…and salute that theory…and subsequently designed this cartoon!

 Form follows function at Design Opening afterparty-© 2003 Michael Hill.

-Form follows function at a Design Faculty Exhibition Opening afterparty-©2003 Dr. Michael Hill.
+Form follows function at a Design Faculty Exhibition Opening after party-©2003 Dr. Michael Hill a.k.a.
+Doctor Comics.

 How the cartoon looked in the magazine.

-…and how the cartoon was presented in the magazine…the art director couldn’t resist chopping into segments!
+And this is how the cartoon appeared in the magazine…the art director just couldn’t resist that trendy layout technique of chopping it into segments…and altering the colour, texture and proportions!

 by